 Gradually add the rest of the milk by whisking continually until smooth.
 Cook, stirring constantly, until starting to bubble and thicken.

 When it’s finished cooking, the Instant Pot will switch automatically to the “Keep Warm” mode.
 Let the pressure release naturally for 15 minutes and then proceed with the quick release by turning the steam release handle to the “venting” position to let steam out until the float valve drops down.
-Tip: Hold a kitchen towel and do not place your hand or face over steam release valve.
-The steam should be left only a little bit after 15 minutes of natural release.
+Tip: Hold a kitchen towel and do not place your hand or face over the steam release valve.
+There should only be a little bit of steam left after 15 minutes of natural release.

 The stew will thicken as it's heated.
 Season with freshly ground black pepper and discard the bay leaf if you can find it.